annesatran/SITE-Project3-lifetracker/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

 I'd like to give a shoutout to my pod mates, Christy and Charles.
-We went through a lot of issues that really stunted our ability to make progress throughout the entire week, which was super frustrating, but they're all super great and I'm glad to have the opportunity to work with them more.
+We went through a lot of issues that really stunted our ability to make progress throughout the entirety week 4, which was super frustrating, but they're all super great and I'm glad to have the opportunity to work with them more.